 Solution-The State or local governments could establish a publicallyfunded Brownfield Integrated Planning and Site Assessment Grant.
 The grant would be used to conduct environmental site assessments to understand cleanup needs, and also fund studies to support a site-specific redevelopment strategy.
 These planning studies could include: market assessment, architectural and engineering analysis of existing buildings, land use analysis, infrastructure assessment, geotechnical assessment, site planning, and property appraisal.
 These studies would be integrated with the environmental assessment to develop plans that create a viable redevelopment vision and strategy for a property.
-As the financial analysis of brownfields conducted as part of the Regional Brownfield Scoping Project has shown, these market and site development factors are often as significant as the contamination issues in achieving financial feasibility for redevelopment.
+As the financial analysis of brownfields conducted as part of the Regional Brownfield Scoping Project has shown, these market and site development factors are often more significant for redevelopment of a property than the contamination issues.

 Mechanics-The grant program could be managed by existing brownfield programs such as Metro's Brownfield Recycling Program or Business Oregon.
-Grants would be awarded on a competitive application basis that could incorporate criteria to ensure the projects align with multiple Metro policy goals (as described in tool F1).
+Grants would be awarded on a competitive application basis that could incorporate criteria to ensure the projects align with multiple Metro